rfc-st/humble/README.md

 :heavy_check_mark: Saves each analysis, showing at the end the improvements or deficiencies in relation to the last one.<br />
 :heavy_check_mark: Can display analysis statistics: either against a specific URL or all of them.<br />
 :heavy_check_mark: Can display fingerprint statistics: either against a specific term or the Top 20.<br />
+:heavy_check_mark: Can display guidelines: for enabling security HTTP response headers on popular frameworks, servers and services.<br />
 :heavy_check_mark: Code reviewed via <a href="https://pypi.org/project/bandit/" target="_blank">Bandit<a>, <a href="https://marketplace.visualstudio.com/items?itemName=ms-python.flake8" target="_blank">Flake8<a>, <a href="https://github.com/joerick/pyinstrument" target="_blank">pyinstrument<a>, <a href="https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarlint-vscode" target="_blank">SonarLint<a>, <a href="https://marketplace.visualstudio.com/items?itemName=sourcery.sourcery" target="_blank">Sourcery<a> and <a href="https://pypi.org/project/vermin/" target="_blank">vermin<a>.<br />
 :heavy_check_mark: Tested, one by one, on thousands of URLs.<br />
 :heavy_check_mark: Tested on Docker 26.1, Kali Linux 2021.1, macOS 14.2.1 and Windows 10 20H2.<br />